Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no

 One of the best ways to save money while traveling is to prepare your own road trip food.
 While this might seem daunting at first, it actually provides a lot of flexibility.
 If you have kids, you’re probably well aware of what happens when the little monsters aren’t fed on time.
 Keeping food and drink on hand allows you to hit the back roads, hike that secret trail, and keep everyone happy.
 Here’s what we’re loving right now.

 The Hydro Flask 64 oz.
 Insulated Growler

 Dripo Cold Brew Coffee Maker

 Have you been bitten by the cold brew coffee bug?
 I admit that it took me a while to catch on, but as the weather warms up in New England, I’ve been making my own and loving it.
 The Dripo system is unique because the cold brew is ready in under two hours instead of the usual 24.
 It’s perfect for traveling coffee snobs who want to avoid gas station coffee at all costs.
 All you need to make perfect cold brew coffee in the Dripo is ice, paper filters, water, and ground coffee.
-Put your coffee in the middle chamber, your ice water in top, and let gravity do the rest.
-The Dripo saved me on a recent road trip to Ohio, and will be making it’s way into our camping gear next week.
+Put your coffee in the middle chamber, your ice water in the top, and let gravity do the rest.
+The Dripo saved me on a recent road trip to Ohio and will be making its way into our camping gear next week.

 Alite Designs Cooler Pack